Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 Often, potential customers may not realize they have a problem to solve or require your product or services.
 When you conduct demand generation, you show them how your product can help them so that you get them interested.

-This information will help sales reps communicate and engage with prospects efficiently.
+This handy information will help sales reps communicate and engage with prospects efficiently instead of using generic communication strategies.

-Lead generation and demand generation also share a secondary outcome: increasing customer acquisition.
+Lead generation and demand generation also share a secondary outcome: increasing customer acquisition as they aim to attract only qualified leads.

 3. Mindset